tokland/youtube-upload/README.md

 pxzZ-fYjeYs
 ```

-* Upload a video with more metadata and your own client secrets and credentials file to a playlist:
+* Upload a video with extra metadata, with your own client secrets and credentials file, and to a playlist (if not found, it will be created):

 ```
 $ youtube-upload --title="A.S.
 Mutter"